fotock/Developing-iOS-8-Apps-with-Swift/Lecture16.md

 ### View Loading Timing

-  Don’t forget, though, that just like other segued-to VCs,
+  Don't forget, though, that just like other segued-to VCs,
-    the embedded VC’s outlets are not set at the time prepareForSegue(sender:) is called.
+    the embedded VC's outlets are not set at the time prepareForSegue(sender:) is called.